 Most successful negotiators join the most salient traits associated with the Cooperative/Problem-Solving and the Competitive/Adversarial styles.
 They seek to maximize client returns, but strive to achieve this objective in a congenial and seemingly ingenuous manner.
 Unlike less proficient negotiators who regard bargaining encounters as “fixed pie” win-lose endeavours, effective bargainers realize that in multi-item interactions the parties value the various terms differently.
 They may try to claim more of the distributive items desired by both sides, but they also seek shared values.
 They recognize that by maximizing the joint returns, they are more likely to maximize the settlements achieved for their own clients.

-Despite the fact that effective bargainers generally aspire to attain as much as they can for themselves, they are not "win-lose" negotiators.
+Despite the fact that effective bargainers generally aspire to attain as much as they can for themselves, they are not “win-lose” negotiators.
 They never judge their own success by asking how poorly their opponents have done.
 They recognize that the imposition of bad terms on their adversaries does not necessarily benefit themselves.
-All other factors being equal, they endeavour to maximize opponent satisfaction.
-They realize that if they are pleased with what they obtained, they have had successful encounters -- even if their opponents are equally satisfied.
+All other factors being equal, they endeavor to maximize opponent satisfaction.
+They realize that if they are pleased with what they obtained, they have had successful encounters — even if their opponents are equally satisfied.

 Proficient negotiators do not seek to maximize opponent returns for purely altruistic reasons.
 This approach effectively permits them to advance their own interests.
 First, they have to provide adversaries with sufficiently generous terms to entice them to accept agreements.
-Second, they want to be sure opponents will honour the deals agreed upon.
-If they experience post-agreement "buyer’s remorse," they may try to get out of the deal.
+Second, they want to be sure opponents will honor the deals agreed upon.
+If they experience post-agreement “buyer’s remorse,” they may try to get out of the deal.
 Finally, they acknowledge the likelihood they will encounter their adversaries in the future.
 If those persons remember them pleasantly as courteous and professional negotiators, their future bargaining interactions are likely to be successful.

 Effective Cooperative/Problem-Solvers and effective Competitive/Adversarials understand that people tend to work most diligently to accomplish the needs of opponents they like personally.
-Overtly Competitive/Adversarial bargainers are rarely perceived as likeable.
+Overtly Competitive/Adversarial bargainers are rarely perceived as likable.
 They exude competition and manipulation, and they generate likewise responses from opponents.
 Seemingly cooperative negotiators, however, seem to seek results that benefit both sides.
 Since others enjoy interacting with them, these individuals find it easier to induce unsuspecting opponents to lower their guard and make greater concessions.